• Skip to main content

 • Transfer the batter into your donut pan (makes for 6 donuts).
 I like using a piping bag to do that as it is less messy, but you can also simply scoop the batter using a spoon.

 • In a medium size shallow bowl, combine the extra sugar with the cinnamon.
-Then, one by one, spray some coconut oil or avocado oil or even some more apple cider (you need a sticky factor) over each donuts and then roll/toss into the sugar mixture until mostly covered.
+Then, one by one, spray/brush some coconut oil or avocado oil or even some more apple cider (you need a sticky factor) over each donuts and then roll/toss into the sugar mixture until mostly covered.
 Enjoy!

 Video